 Metals chart.
 This chart provides you with a useful guide of which processes are suited to different metals.

 Which type of consumables should I buy?

 This is another extremely common welding question.
 Luckily, we’ve made it easy for you. eWedlers’ offers a massive mange of consumables and we have clearly divided our products up into categories and sub-categories, which make it easy for you to find what you want.
-For example, if you require a MIG Wire for welding stainless steel, simply browse our Consumables section, selection, then visit our Mig Wire product page and then browse our Stainless Steel Wire products.
-Each of these have description to help you make your choice.
+For example, if you require a MIG Wire for welding stainless steel, simply browse our Consumables section, then visit our Mig Wire product page and then browse our Stainless Steel Wire products.
+Each of these sections contain descriptions to help you make your choice.
 If you require additional advice pick up the phone, we’ll help you.